Overview

 As PHP can be HTML-embedded, commonly your PHP code would be interspersed within a page's HTML.
 The most important syntactical rule is that all PHP code goes between the opening and closing PHP tags:

-The are the formal PHP tags.
-PHP can also support short tags——and ASP-compatible tags—.
+The <?php and ?> are the formal PHP tags.
+Old versions of PHP did also support short tags <? and ?> and ASP-compatible tags <% and %>.
 However, it is recommended that you always use the formal tags (in particular, the short tags conflict with XML).
 Assuming that you've created a plain-text file with a valid file extension and that you're running it on a PHP-enabled computer (or within NuSphere's PhpED), anything within the PHP tags will be handled by the PHP parser, anything outside of the PHP tags will be sent to the Web browser as standard HTML.

 Statements, Structures, and Comments